panoptes/POCS/README.md

 To test the software, you can use the standard `pytest` tool from the root of the directory.

-To install the dependencies for testing, you can run `pip install .[google,testing,sensors,focuser]` from the root of your repository.
+To install the dependencies for testing, you can run `pip install ".[google,testing,sensors,focuser]"` from the root of your repository.
 It is recommended that you setup these dependencies and run python on your development machine in a virtualenv to avoid issues with existing pip packages in your system.